vuepress/vuepress-plugin-blog/docs/guide/getting-started.md

 }
 ```

-And custom the root path and the permalink:
+And custom the path of entry page and the permalink of posts:

 ```diff
 // .vuepress/config.js